 6 Okinawan Distilleries You Can Visit

 Okinawa has its fair share of breweries – most of which produce rum and awamori.
-Visiting Okinawan distilleries can be a great deal of fun.
-Not only are the tours free but you can also sample their products and buy your favorites directly from the manufacturer.
-Listed below are 6 recommended Okinawa distilleries you can visit.
+Not only can visiting these Okinawan distilleries be a great deal of fun, but the tours are also free.
+Visitors can even sample their products and buy their favorites directly from the manufacturer.
+Listed below are six recommended Okinawa distilleries you can visit.

 The Helios Distillery

-The Helios Distillery is located in Nago City on the main Okinawan island.
-The brewery first started in Naha as a rum distiller during 1961 because of the abundance of sugarcane on the island.
+The Helios Distillery is in Nago City on the main Okinawan island.
+The brewery first opened in 1961 as a rum distillery and was located in Naha because of the abundance of sugarcane nearby.
 They moved to their current location in 1972.
-Today, they still produce rum and in addition the brewery also specializes in sake, awamori, craft beers, shochu and a type of habushu known as Uruma.
+Today, they still produce rum, and also, sake, awamori, craft beers, shochu, and a special type of habushu known as Uruma.

-The facility is open 7 days a week and people are welcome to tour free of charge.
-The tour lasts for an hour and visitors can even sample their different products.
+The facility is open seven days a week, and people are welcome to tour free of charge.
+The tour lasts for an hour, and visitors can even sample their different products.
 There is an on-site shop which sells the Helios Distillery’s various products.

 |Address||405 kyoda, Nago, Okinawa|